The current Recession/War/Pandemic "Proves" Armageddon is Close

 In 2020, Covid-19 was declared a pandemic and had a unique affect on the world.
 Lockdown and isolation was not an indication of the world's end, but rather how far the world has progressed, containing a virus that in previous centuries would have had far greater infection and death rates.
 Pandemics have ravaged humanity on a constant basis throughout history, resulting in large percentages of the population dying.
 The explosive population growth since the twentieth century is a direct result of modern medicine understanding and containing the outbreak of disease.

 A recession indicates a period of economic decline that results in the loss of jobs and wealth.
-Some people suffer greatly, and in 2009 may Americans lost the houses they lived in.
-But even at the lowest point of a recession, most people in developed countries have far more than what over a billion people around the world have for their entire lives.
-The majority of Americans will continue to live far more affulent lives than the poorest quarter of the global population.
+Whilst some suffer greatly, the majority of Americans and people in developed countries continue to live far more affluent lives during a recession than the poorest quarter of the global population.

 Peace And Security